 According to a new study, your hair strands might have a significant influence on your mood.
 In fact, 44 percent of the women in the survey claimed their hair made them feel awful.
 This is a clear indicator that our hair can deeply affect our mental state and self-confidence.
-Cutting off your hair or dying it into an unusual color you would never imagine yourself with can give us some dose of motivation and fun.
+Cutting off your hair, dying it into an unusual color you would never imagine yourself with, or using real hair wigs and extensions can give us some dose of motivation and fun.
 These significant alterations enable us to take on a new identity, especially when we move on and try to adapt to our new environment.
 They gave us the freedom to be a bit more interesting, a little more adventurous than we had been before.
 It’s the same notion as dressing up in your mother’s or sister’s clothes as a child: changing your appearance allows you to change your identity.

 Perhaps you don’t feel comfortable with your current hairstyle and want to change it and feel much better.
 Let’s check out different hairstyles, so you can choose the one to fit your needs and wishes.